Are you sure you want more confidence?

 Let’s imagine you want more confidence in becoming a successful insurance salesperson.
 If you either know (or know you can find a way) to enjoy the process of learning how to become a successful insurance salesperson, that will naturally add to your confidence in your future success.
 A person who is enjoying the process can more easily and predictably be persistent in taking the necessary actions.
 Contrast this with another person who tolerates the process just so they can hopefully get the results of being a successful insurance salesperson.
 This is why NNI is very effective in creating confidence.
 Check out the NNI toolkit.

-Often the most salient method to increase your confidence in a particular area is by making friends with your fear (undoing fear) and choosing courage to take the next step in the appropriate process.
+Often the most salient method to increase your confidence in a particular area is by making friends with your fear (undoing fear) and choosing courage (all four steps) to take the next action in the appropriate process.

 As an example, you’d like to have more confidence in saying “no” to your friend who has asked for a loan.